Seraph1234/WelcomeMessages/README.md

 - Fireworks might scare your pets (in-game ones)
 - Too many particles can lag potato clients (not the server)
 - Color codes are still using & because I'm oldschool
+- Some older permission plugins might not recognize the new permissions (just give them manually)

 ## Planned Features